-Mounting the main control hub in a tank bag, using one of the optional two part bike power leads with in-line connectors, (E) the riders lead will easily reach directly from the hub in the tank-bag to the rider's headset, without needing to use an optional headset extension lead.
-The passenger's headset will connect via an optional straight or coiled extension lead directly to the main hub's passenger lead, with it just hanging out of the tank bag.
-Or you may prefer to use an optional long straight headset extension lead that connects to the hubs passengers lead (hanging just outside of the front of the tank bag, near the headstock, next to the power lead connector) which runs under the bikes tank and seat and then exits by the rear of the seat (near to the grab handle where fitted) so that the passenger can use an optional straight or coiled headset lead to connect from their helmet to their on-bike socket.
+Mounting the main control box in a tank bag, using one of the optional two part bike power leads with in-line connectors, the riders lead will easily reach directly from the unit in the tank-bag to the riders headset, without needing to use the coiled extension lead.
+The passenger's headset will connect via the coiled extension lead (supplied) directly to the main hub unit's passenger lead, with it just hanging out of the tank bag.
+Or you may prefer to use an optional straight 2000mm headset extension lead that connects to the units passengers lead (hanging just outside of the front of the tank bag, near the headstock, next to the power lead connector) which runs under the bikes tank and seat and then exits by the rear of the seat (near to the grab handle where fitted) so that the passenger can use the coiled headset lead supplied to connect from their helmet to their on-bike socket.
 Please ask your dealer about optional headset extension leads and various two part power leads that are available if required.

-When you have checked and concluded where you want to mount the main control hub, including running both headset leads, power lead and any audio leads etc, you can now connect the power lead to the bike and test/move if required before finally using some Velcro and tie-wraps to fix in place.
+When you have checked and concluded where you want to mount the main control hub unit, including running both headset leads, power lead and any audio leads etc, you can now connect the power lead to the bike and test/move if required before finally using some Velcro and tie-wraps to fix in place.

-Where you route the cables along the frame of the bike etc, secure them as required using tie wraps.
+Top Tips (1) Where you route the cables along the frame of the bike etc, secure them as required using tie wraps.
 Care should be taken to ensure that the cables cannot fall into the chain, wheel or foul the steering etc, or be trapped or crushed by the seat or body panels.
 If required use some hard packing strips either side of the cables to prevent damaging the cables at pressure points such as where the cables come from under the seat between the tank and body panels etc, if required bond the packing strips in place but only after you are sure of the final location.
 Avoid any sharp angles or edges, which may damage or cut the cables.